 Q: What are the requirements for Driver’s Education?

-Refer to the Q: When do I actually get to drive?
+Q: When do I actually get to drive?

 Q: I’ve successfully completed Driver’s Ed.
 Now how do I get my permit?